bottlesdevs/libbottles/README.md

 - and more.. (all you can do today in Bottles and more)

 ### Best practices
-If you create a Bottles client you have to use libbottles, all the functionalities that interact with the bottles must come from the library and not be hard-scripted.
+If you want to create a Bottles client you have to use libbottles, all the functionalities that interact with the bottles must come from the library and not be hard-scripted.